Referral economy: Barriers

 In terms of references, SMEs (small and medium-sized entities) are the great forgotten.
 The natural process and the referral economy suggest a remuneration; though, while these small companies refer to others by a value of £7,500, almost half of them would not be willing to spend their time establishing a formal remuneration system because of its difficulty or simply because the gain is small.
 Other companies, a 28% see referencing as a natural process, considering then that it does not require any payment.

 At the same time, about 45% of these businesses are reluctant to recommend a good service from others as they see them as potential competitors or just fearing to recommend something that turns out to be finally not good and which could cause the company's reputation to plummet.

 When starting a commission structure with SMEs who recommend regularly, there are numerous difficulties.
-Simplify this process is beneficial to both parts.
-On the one hand, small businesses will receive a commission previously agreed that reflects their efforts and, on the other hand, will improve the relationship between both entities when demonstrating interest in those who have fewer resources.
-Develop these series of measurements, will be recompensed in the short and long term.

 Measures

 We measure in order to know if we are adding business value.

 The evolution of social networks has taken place in a prohibitive pace.
 General behaviour tries to measure the impact that each user generates as well as the impact that they add within the economy.
 Yet, it is difficult to participate in an optimum way through this channel.

 When it comes to relying on indicators to measure, what matters is not the number of followers or friends, nor the number of publications, but their acceptance by other consumers or companies.
 What really matters are indicators like the generated attention or the consequences produced such as a purchase or purely sharing a review.